Hugh123N/Hugh123N/README.md

 - 🔭 I’m currently working like Junior Software Developer
 - 🌱 I’m currently learning about Python
-- 💬 Ask me about: .NET, Java, JS and Backend technologies.
+- 💬 With knowledge in: .NET Framework, Java, JS and Cypress Automation how technologies.
 - 📫 How to reach me: hughhnp@gmail.com

 ## About me